 Abu Dhabi: Jan 26, 2012

 Strauss, who has scored only one hundred in the last 30 months, was caught at short leg off spinner Mohammad Hafeez to leave England at 27-1 before Alastair Cook (27) and Jonathan Trott (five) took the score to 48-1 at the break.

-In the morning, Stuart Broad completed bowling figures of 4-47 to bowl out Pakistan, who added just one run to their overnight score of 256-7.
+In the morning Stuart Broad took 4-47 to bowl Pakistan out for 257 as they added just one run to their overnight score of 256-7.

-When England began their innings, Cook and Strauss were opening the innings together for the 100th time, but the captain's early fall for 11 meant they were unable to mark the milestone with a big stand.
+Cook and Strauss were opening the England innings together for the 100th time, but the captain’s early fall for 11 meant they were unable to mark the milestone with a big stand.

-Pakistan introduced Hafeez in the seventh over and were rewarded with the wicket of Strauss, who edged a sharp turner that flew off his pad to Asad Shafiq at short leg.
+Pakistan introduced Hafeez in the seventh over and were rewarded with the wicket of Strauss, who edged a sharp turner which flew off his pad to Asad Shafiq at short leg.

-Earlier, Broad and James Anderson (2-46) took 16 deliveries to wrap up Pakistan's innings, the last three wickets falling within just seven balls.
+Earlier, Broad and James Anderson (2-46) took 16 deliveries to wrap up Pakistan’s innings, the last three wickets falling off just seven balls.

-Pakistan had rested their hopes on Misbah-ul Haq added just one to his overnight score of 83 before being trapped leg-before by Broad.
+Pakistan had rested their hopes on Misbah-ul Haq but the captain added just one to his overnight score of 83 before being trapped leg-before by Broad.

-From the other end Anderson, wicket-less on Wednesday, trapped Ajmal and then had the last man, Junaid Khan, caught by Graeme Swann to finish off the innings.
+From the other end Anderson, wicket-less on Wednesday, trapped Saeed Ajmal and then had the last man Junaid Khan caught by Graeme Swann to finish off the innings.